On the embedded Nash problem: Introduction

 The proof is based on a variation of an argument from \cite{Fl}, where positivity of a relative ample divisor on a log resolution is exchanged with that of the log canonical divisor on a dlt modification.
 Positivity is used to estimate intersection numbers with the arcs in a 1-parameter family of arcs, a theme common to \cite{FdBPP, dFD, Fl}.

 Among the dlt valuations are the {\it jump valuations}, that is, valuations defined by prime divisors computing jumping numbers of $(X,D)$.
-The {\it top contact valuations}, that is, those contact valuations which correspond to minimal-codimension irreducible components of loci of arcs with fixed contact order, can also be determined numerically from log resolutions.
+The {\it top contact valuations}, that is, those contact valuations which correspond to minimal-codimension irreducible components of loci of arcs with fixed contact order, can be determined numerically from log resolutions.

 For an irreducible formal plane curve germ, the three sets of valuations are not equal, unlike in the dimension-two case of the classical Nash problem.
 Our second main result is the characterization in terms of the resolution graph of the set of contact valuations.
 This solves the embedded Nash problem in this case.
-The main idea, besides minimal separating log resolutions, is to use the set of fractional intersection multiplicities of the Puiseux parametrizations of the curve with arcs to distinguish irreducible components of contact loci.
-It turns out that these components are disjoint.
+The main idea, besides minimal separating log resolutions, is to use the topology of the Milnor fibration in terms of Dehn twists to rule out adjacencies between strata of contact loci.
+It turns out that the irreducible components of contact loci in this case are disjoint.